semarie/sysclean/README.md

 */etc/sysclean.ignore*

-> Each line of the file contains the name of a path to ignore during filesystem
+> Each line of this file contains the name of a path to ignore during the
-> walk, specified by its absolute pathname, one per line.
+> filesystem walk, specified by its absolute pathname, one per line.
-> Shell globbing is supported in pathnames, see
+> Shell globbing is supported in pathnames; see
 > File::Glob(3p)
 > for syntax details.
 > If the pattern matches a directory,
 > **sysclean**
-> will not explore it, all files within will be ignored too.
+> will not inspect it or any files contained within.
-> For compatibility with
+> For compatibility with the
 > changelist(5)
 > file format, the character
 > '+'